 We have invested in a large scale, diversified portfolio of primarily high-quality, stabilized, income-producing properties within the industrial, retail sectors in Mexico in order to provide attractive and stable returns.
-Going forward, we intend to pursue growth and diversification through selective acquisitions, whether as sole investor or as co-investors in the industrial, retail real estate sectors in the country consisting primarily of stabilized, income-producing properties.
-We also intend to pursue growth through the development of industrial properties as well as select expansions to our industrial and retail properties.
+Going forward, we intend to pursue growth and diversification through the development of industrial properties as well as select expansions to our industrial and retail properties.
+We may also pursue selective acquisitions, whether as sole investor or as co-investors in the industrial, retail real estate sectors in the country consisting primarily of stabilized, income-producing properties.
 We intend to focus primarily on markets in Mexico we believe have the following characteristics: (i) high barriers to entry; (ii) dense population; (iii) attractive risk-adjusted returns; (iv) limited supply of high-quality properties; and (v) complementary to our portfolio and overall investment strategy.
 When investing jointly, we select our co-investment partners on the basis of their access to assets or pipeline, relevant experience and capabilities in the investment, administration and development of real estate.
 We believe these co-investment partners provide an alignment of interest, including in the case where they are the administrators of the properties.